Dr. Neel Aluru

 Overall, I strive to understand the fundamental mechanisms that provide animals the ability to cope with environmental and anthropogenic stressors.

-Chris is an integrative fish biologist who studies how marine fish will cope with the rapid and simultaneous changes in their environment caused by global and regional anthropogenic impacts.
-He uses experimental tools from the fields of ecophysiology and molecular ecology to measure bioenergetic, biochemical, and transcriptional responses elicited by environmental stressors.
-His current research is funded by an NSF Postdoctoral Fellowship in Biology where he is exploring the mechanisms of multi-generational plasticity (transcriptional and epigenetic) of early life exposure to the combined effects of acidification and hypoxia in a coastal forage fish species.
+Chris is an integrative fish biologist who studies how marine fish cope with the rapid and concurrent environmental changes driven by global and regional anthropogenic impacts.
+He uses experimental approaches from ecophysiology and molecular ecology to examine the bioenergetic, biochemical, and transcriptional responses elicited by environmental stressors.
+Chris joined the lab in 2022 as a postdoctoral investigator funded by an NSF Postdoctoral Fellowship in Oceanography, where he investigated the transcriptional and epigenetic mechanisms underlying multigenerational plasticity in response to early-life exposure to combined ocean acidification and hypoxia in a coastal forage fish species.
+He now leads several of the lab’s projects focused on the toxicological, transcriptional, and physiological effects of environmental stressors on wild fish populations.

 Jordan obtained a B.S. in Chemistry from SUNY College of Environmental Science and Forestry.
 Her undergraduate work focused on the toxicity of nanoplastics to fish.
 In 2018, she joined the Aluru and Hahn lab.
-As a NSF graduate research fellow, she will continue studying the mechanisms by which pollutants affect vertebrates.
-More specifically, she is going to examine how microplastics affect marine organisms.
+As a NSF graduate research fellow, her dissertation research focused on the mechanisms by which pollutants affect vertebrates with a focus on marine organisms.

 Read more